 Then I saw the numbers, and that’s not something you can unlearn.
 I decided that day not to do it any more.
 I didn’t want to be part of the problem.

 And that was that.
-Eco-warrior Eve became even more of a champion for the environment.
 Amazingly, her decision not to fly hasn’t changed the amount she travels.
 She is still the digital nomad, just spends longer getting from place to place.
-‘People ask me how I can get to such-and-such a country.
+"People ask me how I can get to such-and-such a country.
 We forget that international travel was around far before aeroplanes.
-If I can't get there by train I’ll take a boat!’
+If I can't get there by train I’ll take a boat!"

-‘Just by doing what you do, it can have an impact,’ she says in response to one audience member who asks what difference one person can make.
-‘You know, all I do is share my stories, and people really respond to that.
+"Just by doing what you do, it can have an impact.
+All I do is share my stories, and people really respond to that.
 You’ll be surprised at how many people you influence just by living your life in the way you believe.
-It really does make a difference.’
+It really does make a difference."